pimcore/data-hub/doc/10_GraphQL/01_Configuration/03_Security_Settings.md

 #### Supported Methods

 * API Key: needs to be sent with every request.

-* ... more to come
+#### API Key

+To automatically create an API key use the button next to the input.
+For each click on the button a new API key is generated and will be added to the input field in addition to the list of existing keys.

 ## Introspection Settings

 Introspection provides an information about queries which are supported by GraphQl schema.
+If introspection is enabled, the endpoint will provide a schema definition which can be used by GraphiQL or other tools to provide auto-completion and documentation.
+If introspection is disabled, the schema definition will not be provided and therefore no auto-completion or documentation will be available.

 This is currently enabled by default.
-It can be disabled via security settings or in the symfony configuration tree:
+It can be disabled via security settings tab directly in the backend or in the symfony configuration tree:
 ```
 pimcore_data_hub:
     graphql: